liryc116/Liryc116/README.md

 I'm Liryc

-I'm 19 and currently a student the EPITA.
+I'm 19 and currently a student at EPITA.

 I'm currently learning: